 - Bright Signals: A History of Color Television, Duke University Press, 2018.

-- “’All to See Where Few Can Be:’ Color Television as Electronic Surgical Amphitheater in Post-War Medical Education,” Technology and Culture, forthcoming April 2020.
+- “’All to See Where Few Can Be:’ Color Television as Electronic Surgical Amphitheater in Post-War Medical Education,” Technology and Culture, forthcoming vol. 61, no.2, April 2020.

 - “Medical School of the World: Education and Public Service through Postwar Medical Television,” Television History, the Peabody Archives, and Cultural Memory, ed.
 Jeffrey Jones and Ethan Thompson (Athens, GA: University of Georgia Press) 2019.

-- “The Politics of Reality TV,” Media and Society, 6th edition, London: Bloomsbury Academic, 2019.
+- “The Politics of Reality TV,” Media and Society, 6th edition, eds.
+David Hesmondhaugh and James Curran (London: Bloomsbury) 2019.

 - "Reviving the Technical in Television Histories," Companion to the History of American Broadcasting (New York: Blackwell) 2018.